art-institute-of-chicago/aic-mobile-ios/README.md

 ![Art Institute of Chicago](https://raw.githubusercontent.com/Art-Institute-of-Chicago/template/master/aic-logo.gif)

-# AIC Mobile App
+# Art Institute of Chicago Official Mobile App
 > A digital guide to the Art Institute of Chicago.
 Built with Swift 3 for iOS.

-The Art Insitute of Chicago's [official mobile app](http://extras.artic.edu/new-mobile/) is your personal, pocket-sized guide to our collection.
-The new mobile experience merges location-aware technology with audio storytelling, letting the art speak to you.
-The Art Institute offers nearly a million square feet to explore—the New Mobile Experience will be your guide.
+The Art Insitute of Chicago [Official Mobile App](http://extras.artic.edu/new-mobile/) is your personal, pocket-sized guide to our collection.
+The mobile experience merges location-aware technology with audio storytelling, letting the art speak to you.
+The Art Institute offers nearly a million square feet to explore—the Official Mobile App will be your guide.

-The Art Institute's mobile app launched in the iOS App Store on August 10, 2016.
-It was open-sourced in early April 2017.
+The Art Institute of Chicago's mobile app launched in the iOS App Store on August 10, 2016.
 It's still in place today and is being maintained by a team of internal developers.

 Please note that while we took steps to generalize this project, it is not meant to be a plug-and-play product for your institution.
 You may need to substantially modify the iOS app, beyond basic configuration.
 More importantly, you may need to contact Apple regarding indoor positioning, or research and implement some open-source alternative.